hamk-uas/visithame-datahub/readme.txt

 Plugin shows products from the DataHub API.
 Products area is limited to Tavastia region (Kanta-Häme: Hämeenlinna region, Forssa region and Riihimäki region).
 Showing the products on the page can be limited to current municipalities, such as Hämeenlinna, Jokioinen etc.

 Plugin works by fetching the tags and products from DataHub.
-New tags and products are fetched when a page containing the plugin is loaded and the last update was more than a month ago.
+New tags and products are fetched when a page containing the plugin is loaded and the last update was more than a week ago.

 With the initial installation, some usable tags are inserted to the database.